Typesetting

 News & Events

-Amada Press was one of four letterpress studios featured in this live stream broadcast of United in Isolation: An Online Letterpress festival.
-Countries represented in this 6th episode include Scotland, Pakistan, Uruguay and the United States. {Watch Video}
+Amada Press was one of four letterpress studios featured in this live-stream broadcast of United in Isolation: An Online Letterpress festival, created in response to the isolation caused by the global Covid-19 pandemic lockdown.
+Countries represented in Season 1, Episode 6 include Scotland, Pakistan, Uruguay and the United States. {Watch Video}

 2018 highlight :: book release